 During this internship a website is developed.
 Users of this website can upload a picture to the server.
 On the server the software will check if the picture is an orchid or a look-a-like and, when possible, what the genus of the orchid is.

 The processes behind this website are written in Python 2.7 using the Django package.
 The layouts of the webpages are written in html, using css style sheets.
 There are two versions of every html file, one for computers and one for mobile devices.
-The different python scripts, html files and css style sheets can be found in appendices x-y.
+The different css style sheets, html files and python scripts can be found in appendices 3.2, 3.3 and 3.6.

 Training

 During this research the neural network is trained to see the differences between salep orchid tubers and tubers of orchid look-a-likes.
 The tubers of look-a-likes that are used are from Arum maculatum, Asparagus officinalis, Polygonatum verticillatum, Tulipa greigii, and T. sp.
-[18].
-Appendix x contains pictures of these tubers.
+[17].
+Appendix 1 contains pictures of these tubers.
 The neural network will also be trained on pictures of slipper orchid flowers.

 Before training of the software is possible there are many steps to prepare the training.
 First of all, pictures of the salep orchid tubers and the tubers of the look-a-likes are required.
 So in the first few weeks of this research project pictures of salep orchid tubers and tubers of look-a-likes were taken at the Sylvius lab.
 Although the orientation of these tubers is unregulated, it is required that it is the same for all pictures.
 For instance, if the first picture of a tuber with spurs has the spurs on the right, all other tubers with spurs must have the spurs on the right as well.
 The user has to use the same orientation as the trainer, so this can be found in the user guide.
 The background has to be one colour, like white or black, and this colour must be the same for every picture.
 The last requirement is that there is only one tuber on the picture.